-UICC worked for more than two years to support WHO’s efforts to conceive, draft and present the Global strategy to accelerate the elimination of cervical cancer as a public health problem, launched on 17th November 2020.
+UICC supported WHO’s efforts for more than two years to conceive, draft and present the Global Strategy to accelerate the elimination of cervical cancer as a public health problem, launched on 17th November 2020.

-UICC is part of the WHO-led Cervical Cancer Elimination Initiative and has joined cancer associations in Europe to assist countries in achieving the 2030 targets.
+Today, UICC is part of the WHO-led Cervical Cancer Elimination Initiative to assist countries in achieving the 2030 targets.
 UICC is also rallying its members and partners in calling for urgent national commitments to help achieve the Sustainable Development Goals (SDGs) by 2030 and the elimination of cervical cancer.

 UICC offers training to health professionals and regularly raises awareness about cervical cancer on its website, during events and via its social media channels.
 It assists members around the world in reaching out to national and local audiences and provides regular information about the elimination strategy and its implementation.

 The objective of the SUCCESS project (Scale-up Cervical Cancer Elimination with Secondary prevention Strategy, a project funded by Unitaid and led by Expertise France) is to strengthen screening and secondary prevention. i.e. to prevent the development of cancer in women who test positive for the human papillomavirus (HPV) and who have precancerous lesions - through the introduction of innovative new technologies to increase access.